DSOlab/widera_2023_access/PartB.md

 areas of expertise.

 NTUA will adhere to a free and open-source policy for all software tools to be built within the framework of this WP.
+Software implementation will be carried out on the public domain via dedicated repositories (hosted e.g. on [gitlab](https://about.gitlab.com/) so at to enable a rigorous development platform for the consortium parties and easy progress monitoring (including the Commission).

 **Task 3.1 Precise orbit determination via DORIS** <a name="wp3-t3-1"></a>
 CLS and IPGP will provide assistance to NTUA aiming at the upgrade and refinement of its own DORIS analysis software, to perform precise orbit determination and estimation of geodetic parameters.

-**Deliverable D3.1**: free and open-source software toolbox for analysis of DORIS observations.
+**Deliverable D3.1**: Free and open-source software toolbox for analysis of DORIS observations.

 **Task 3.2 Precise orbit determination via SLR** <a name="wp3-t3-2"></a>
 GFZ will assist NTUA in adding efficient observation analysis of SLR observations